monte-language/monte/docs/faq.rst

 * You received it as a result of passing messages to something that met either of the first two criteria.

-Additionally, you can sue guards and auditors to ensure properties of an object.
+Additionally, you can use guards and auditors to ensure properties of an object.

 Note that using ``when`` on a promise for a far reference still results in a